Leading Economic Index: 10 Forward-Looking Indicators in One Composite

 The Live 2026 Recession-Monitoring Application

 Within the current recession-monitoring dashboard, the LEI provides an ambiguous reading.
-The streak-ending March 2026 reading is positive.
-The 6-month annualised rate is improving but still negative.
+The decline has eased to roughly flat, with mixed recent prints (March down, April up).
+The 6-month rate of change is improving but has hovered near zero.
 The level of the index remains well below 2022 highs.
-The interpretation depends on how much weight to assign to the 14-month streak (which would historically have been a strong recession signal) versus the recent inflection (which suggests the cyclical bottom may be in).
+The interpretation depends on how much weight to assign to the long 2022-24 decline (which would historically have been a strong recession signal) versus the 2026 stabilisation (which suggests the cyclical bottom may be near).

 The most defensible reading is that the LEI signal has weakened substantially from its 2024 strength.
 The combination of the manufacturing-specific character of the 2024-25 decline and the recent inflection suggests the LEI is now less recession-watch than it was twelve months ago.
 Other indicators (the Sahm rule, jobless claims, the yield curve un-inversion) remain the more important data points for the live recession-monitoring exercise.